rkaregar/ApproxEEOD/README.md

 ## 2. Set up the config file and dataset

 Ensure you fill up the `config.txt` file properly.
-This file is l ocated in `/out` folder.
+This file is located in `/out` folder.
 A sample config file is located in the root direcotry.
 Also, put the dataset inside the `/out` folder.

 ## 3. Run the code